Okayet/SmileENC/README.md

 # SmileENC
-Encryption system called smile to communicate anonymously without the goverment knowing
+Mathematical Encryption system called smile to communicate anonymously without the government knowing.

+How to use: (unix: python3 script_name.py) (windows: run with python 3, from terminal: python3 script_name.py)

 Overview:
 Anonymous Secure Chat is a powerful and user-friendly encryption tool designed to ensure secure and private communication between users.
 This open-source project empowers individuals to have confidential conversations without the fear of unauthorized access to their sensitive information.
 With customizable layers of encryption, the system provides robust protection against brute force attacks and unauthorized decryption attempts.